TigranDanielyan/engs-2020---undefined/README.md

 5.2.2) this feature is date suggestion system which suggests alternatives 1 day befor and after if the date is already taken. if not it takes the date.

-5.2.3) this feature allows students thanks to apeal to change the date of the exame if high enough number is reached.(working progress)
+5.2.3) this feature allows students to apeal (take down) the date of the exame if high enough number is reached.

 5.2.4) student pasword system is a feature which allows to student login into program and also not allows them to spam apeals for the same date to get exame apealed.(working progress)

-5.2.5) this system allows when an exam date got apealed both notify students and teachers when program starts.
+5.2.5) this system allows when an exam date got apealed both notify students and teachers when program starts.(working progress)